audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 Status | Meaning | Description
 ------ | ------- | -----------
 200 | OK | Success
-500 | Internal Server Error | An admin user is required to close a RSS feed.
+500 | Internal Server Error | An admin user is required to close an RSS feed.

 ## Tone Scan a Library Item